it3xl/offline-installer-visual-studio-2017-prof/README.md

 This project automates all steps described in **[Install Visual Studio 2017 on low bandwidth or unreliable network environments](https://docs.microsoft.com/en-us/visualstudio/install/install-vs-inconsistent-quality-network)**

-**Tip:** You can easily change this installer to work with any edition of Visual Studio 2017.
+**Tip:** You can easily change this project to work with any edition of Visual Studio 2017.

 ## How to use
 * Download this GitHub project on a machine with unrestricted internet access.